raspberrypilearning/dont-fall-through/en/step_7.md

 ## Upgrade your project

+Change the style of your game or add more.

 You could:
 + Add a third or fourth player with different keys.
-+ Add more scenes to create more levels for your game.
++ Use `Save As` to create a copy of your scene and create another level.

-Change the dimensions of the tiled floor.
-Choose different materials and particle effect settings.
++ Choose different materials and particle effect settings.
-Add sound effects for rolling over good and bad tiles.
++ Add sound effects for rolling over good and bad tiles.
++ Try setting the gravity and mass of the tiles to different values.

+<mark>Update the completed project</mark>

 --- collapse ---